cea-trust-platform/trust-documentation/doc/source/user_guide/num_meth/discretisation/polymac_mpfa/index.rst

 Some details regarding the discretisation of a two-phase flow model of the Ishii familly :cite:p:`I75` are given in :cite:p:`GG22`.

-PolyMAC_P0_P1_NC
+PolyMAC_HFV
 ================

-PolyMACP0P1NC is based on a Hybrid Finite Volmue (HFV) approach, such as the one presented in :cite:p:`EGH07` and :cite:p:`EGH10`.
-PolyMAC_P0_P1_NC is mathematically close to the first PolyMAC, as HFV and CDO method are equivalent, see :cite:p:`DEGH10`.
+PolyMAC_HFV is based on a Hybrid Finite Volmue (HFV) approach, such as the one presented in :cite:p:`EGH07` and :cite:p:`EGH10`.
+PolyMAC_MPFA_HFV is mathematically close to the first PolyMAC_CDO, as HFV and CDO method are equivalent, see :cite:p:`DEGH10`.